carlsborg/dust/README.md

 Only key based authentication is supported.
 You can specify the key or keyfile in the cluster config under each node.

-### Target a set of nodes with wildcards and filter expressions
+### Target a set of nodes

+*By node name*

-Once you have loaded a cluster config with "$use cluster clustername", nodes now have friendly names and you can use nodename wildcards as a target:
+Once you have assigned nodes to a cluster, nodes now have friendly names and you can use nodename wildcards as a target for node operations or ssh operations.

-The basic node operations are start/stop/terminate

-with wildcards:

 > dust$ stop worker\*